 Still, be prepared with cash for everything from a meal to a hotel.

 Most German banks are of high integrity and offer similar services, but fees vary widely and some are much friendlier to expats.
 The number of branches and their location may be an important factor in choosing a financial institution.
 Online banking also is becoming very common, as well as mobile apps.
 Do your research to find the right bank to suit your needs.

 There are two basic types of accounts in Germany:

 - Girokonto (current account, similar to a US checking account but without checks)

 - Sparkonto (savings account)

 Most financial transactions are completed using a Girokonto (via a debit card or a money transfer, an Überweisung).
-Unlike in the France and the United States, Germans don’t write personal checks.
+Unlike in France and the United States, Germans don’t write personal checks.
 Most of the time, a Girokonto includes an EC-Karte, the German version of a debit card.
 Mosts banks charge a monthly fee for this service, although it may be waived if you keep a minimum account balance.
 For example, Sparkasse charges a fee of 4 euros per month if the total account balance averages less than 3,000 euros per month.
 These accounts do not earn interest but allow you to pay by card and use an ATM.

 A Sparkonto is often opened at the same time as a Girokonto and allows you to save money and earn interest.
 However, interest rates for a savings account tend to be low, even lower than in the US.